 Statoil and Statkraft acquired the project from Warwick Energy in 2012 and reviewed the design, eventually reducing the generating capacity to 402MW.
 The revised proposal was approved by the DECC in December 2013.

-Each turbine will have a rotor diameter of 154m and 75m-long rotor blades, manufactured using single-cast Siemens Integral Blade production technology.
+Each turbine has a rotor diameter of 154m and 75m-long rotor blades manufactured using single-cast Siemens Integral Blade production technology.